 - Peer Institution.
 Select colleagues from peer institutions when possible.
 Definitions of peer institutions vary widely, and there is no comprehensive list for libraries.
-Candidates can consider (but should not be limited by) the following suggestions: the Association of Academic Universities list of member research institutions (https://www.aau.edu/about/default.aspx?id=16710), the top 20 institutions from the ARL Investment Index (https://www.arlstatistics.org/analytics), and the member institutions in the Big Ten Academic Alliance (http://www.btaa.org/about/member-universities).
+Candidates can consider (but should not be limited by) the following suggestions: the Association of Academic Universities list of member research institutions and the member institutions in the Big Ten Academic Alliance (http://www.btaa.org/about/member-universities).
 Candidates can also select colleagues who are from non-peer institutions or from non-academic institutions of recognized importance and quality if they have appropriate and substantial credentials–expertise, reputation and publication record.
 However, the candidate must provide sufficient justification for his/her choice in the reviewer biography.

 - Neutrality.
 Do not select close colleagues, collaborators or co-authors, former professors and/or mentors.
 The reviewer’s objectivity is crucial to the review.
 Candidates may select colleagues from the candidate’s Alma Mater as long as the colleague is not a former professor of the candidate or is not closely associated with the candidate’s research as to create appearances of a conflict of interest.

-The candidate must select three internal reviewers from the University of Illinois to critique and comment on the impact of his/her librarianship.
+Tenure-track candidates must identify three internal reviewers from the University of Illinois to critique and comment on the impact of the candidate’s librarianship as part of the final tenure review process.
 The following considerations should guide the candidate’s selections.

 - Non-faculty exceptions.
-In certain cases, administrators with whom the candidate works closely are appropriate reviewers.
-Academic professionals with the MLS degree and seniority and rank indicating a level of experience and accomplishment commensurate with senior faculty rank are also acceptable.
+In certain cases, administrators with whom the candidate works closely may be appropriate reviewers.
+Please consult with the chairs of the Promotion and Tenure Advisory Committee regarding selection of non-faculty administrators.